Users Overview

 LDAP user

-You can set up LDAP Configuration in the admin tab.
-(Manage section -> Admin tab -> LDAP Configuration)
+You can set up SAMl2 Configuration in the admin tab.
+(Manage section -> Admin tab -> SAML 2.0 Configuration Guide).
+SSO can be configured using saml2 auth with AWS IAM Identity Center, Okta, or other saml2 identity providers.

 Groups